Tips To Enjoy Your Bike Trip With Kids- Create Unforgettable Memories

 When Can You Start Bike Touring With Kids

+Now that’s a good question.
 This really depends on your comfort.
 Some parents are ready to go as soon as their toddler is old enough to wear a helmet and ride in a trailer.
 This is usually around 12 months old (read more in our article about cycling with young kids), but you should talk to your pediatrician before taking your young child on a bike ride.
 Whether you are taking the kid on your bike or they are riding solo, the guidelines for both remain the same.

-When you take toddlers and young kids who can’t ride their own bikes yet, you need to think about their needs, especially when they need to go to the bathroom, sleep in a tent, or eat.
+When you take toddlers and young kids who can’t ride their bikes yet, you need to think about their needs, especially when they need to go to the bathroom, sleep in a tent, or eat.
 Also, you need to be able to pull not only the child but also all of their clothes and gear, which can add up to a lot of weight.

 But you will need to be honest about how far your child can ride their bike on their own.
 In some cases, you may end up planning shorter rides than you would if they were in a trailer.